Smithtown NY Accupuncture

 Acupuncture is said to block pain by boosting the production of substances called endorphins.

-Because there are many acupuncture points near nerves, the dull ache or sensation of fullness in muscle resulting from nerve stimulation is caused by endorphins, which are self-produced morphine-like analgesics during pain or stress.
+Because there are many acupuncture points near nerves, the dull ache or sensation of fullness in muscle resulting from nerve stimulation is caused by endorphins, which are self-produced analgesics during pain or stress.
 The stimulated area sends a message to the central nervous system (brain and spinal cord), which releases endorphins in response.
 Endorphins, along with other neurotransmitters (body chemicals that modify nerve impulses), block the message of pain from being delivered to the brain.

 There are several types of pain, ranging from sharp to dull, from constant to intermittent, and from localized to spread throughout the body.
 The nervous system produces the sensation of pain.